 Removing Start will not restore the compromised data, however, it will prevent this ransomware from further encryption.
 The only possible way to restore files is to recover them from a backup, provided one was made prior to the infection and stored separately.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Nakw, Hdmr, FuxSocy ENCRYPTOR, Kronos are a few examples of malware similar to Start.
+Nakw, Hdmr, FuxSocy ENCRYPTOR, and Kronos are just some examples of malware similar to Start.
 Most ransomware shares common traits, mainly data encryption and ransom demands.
-These malignant programs differ by the cryptographic algorithm they use (symmetric or asymmetric) and the size of the demanded payment.
-Ransoms typically range between three-digit and four-digit sums (in USD).
+These malicious programs differ by cryptographic algorithm they use (symmetric or asymmetric) and size of ransom, which typically range between three-digit and four-digit sums (in USD).

 How did ransomware infect my computer?

-|Threat Type||Ransomware, Crypto Virus, Files locker|
+|Threat Type||Ransomware, Crypto Virus, Files locker.|

 |Encrypted Files Extension||.start (this ransomware also appends filenames with the victim's unique ID and developer's email address).|